aroraisonline/spring-boot-sql/README.md

 # spring-boot-sql project
-This was created as part of a capstone project
+creating this as part of a capstone project